metakgp/mftp/README.md

 MFTP continuously monitors the CDC Noticeboard and forwards incoming notices to the configured email address, whether it's an individual account or a Google Group.
 It is also available as a service and as a cronjob on linux systems.

+> **Warning** This tool is completely legal, but the way you use it can get you into legal trouble.
+Some things you **cannot** do are:
+> - Use this tool to send CDC notifications to **any non-KGPian**.
+> - Use this tool on a wide scale or publicise its running instance without consent from the Placement Committee.
+>> Please use this tool responsibly and within ethical and legal bounds.
+We do not promote violating company policies or laws.
+The extent of the punishment may very **from disciplinary action by the institute to blacklisting from CDC process**.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <div id="supports"></div>